Solutions of Yang-Mills theory in four-dimensional de Sitter space: The de Sitter-Minkowski correspondence via -cylinder

-The left-invariant vector fields $L_a$ generating the right translations are dual to $e^a$ and are given by
+The left-invariant vector fields $L_a$---generating the right translations---are dual to $e^a$ and are given by

-In a similar way, the right-invariant vector fields $R_a$ generating the left translations are given by
+In a similar way, the right-invariant vector fields $R_a$ (generating the left translations) are given by

-where the anti self--dual 't Hooft symbols $\tilde{\eta}^a_{_{\ BC}}$ are obtained from \eqref{one-form} by flipping the $B,C\!=4$ sign.
+where the anti self--dual 't Hooft symbols $\tilde{\eta}^a_{_{\ BC}}$ are obtained from \eqref{one-form} by flipping the sign in the previous defintion whenever $B,C\!=4$.
 Furthermore, the vector fields $L_a$ and $R_a$ act on the one-forms $e^a$ via their Lie derivative, which can be performed using Cartan formula (see Section \ref{covectorFields}):

 where in the second line we have used \eqref{MaurerCartan}.
 A similar calculation for the action of $R_a$ yields